 The program includes solo concerts as well as orchestral, chamber music and crossover projects with the pipe organ or the digital organ at the center.
 Young talents and young prize-winners present themselves in the Orgelfrühling Steiermark Festival equally next to the best-known soloists in the field, historical musical heritage stands alongside new approaches to transcription and interpretation.
 Contemporary compositions find their permanent place in the program, new works are created especially for Orgelfrühling Steiermark and the instruments of the ZfO (Center for Organ Research Graz), which through their mobility also allow new venues in Styria to be opened up for the instrument.

-Literature and drama form a characteristic focus within the framework of Orgelfrühling Steiermark, which deliberately seeks to engage the otherwise thematically, because confessionally predestined organ with texts of world literature.
+Literature and drama form a characteristic focus within the framework of Orgelfrühling Steiermark, which deliberately seeks to engage the organ with texts of world literature.
 Joint productions with the Graz University of the Arts brought, for example, "Faust," "Schlafes Bruder," "An Offer You Can't Refuse," "Höllenfahrt" and "Der Großinquisitor" to the stage at MUMUTH.
-In the regions, the festival most recently explored texts by J. W. von Goethe, Thomas Mann and Eveline Hasler.
+In the regions, the festival most recently explored texts by J. W. von Goethe, Thomas Mann, Eveline Hasler and Franz Kafka.

-The adaptation of important piano literature, in 2019 the premiere of two concertos by Joh.
+The adaptation of important piano literature, e. g. concertos by Joh.
 Seb.
-Bach with organ and orchestra, show new possibilities of the organ in the concert field.
+Bach with organ and orchestra, as well as commissioned works for organ and orchestra show new possibilities of the organ in the concert field.

 Springtime puts the "queen of instruments" in a new light, showing its known, but above all its hidden beauty, virtuosity and versatility.